Diogenes2001/cs348-project/README.md

     - Pokemon stats
     - All possible moves the Pokemon can learn
     - Which Pokemon it can evolve into (including links to their pages)
+    - Effectiveness of each type of attack against the Pokemon

 The backend is in the `app.py` file and the frontend is in `hello-world/src/components/Pokemon.vue` and `hello-world/src/components/Profile.vue`.